 - Weight-bearing exercises, such as walking, is recommended.
 Walk fast enough so that your breathing rate increases, and you break a sweat.

 - Try something different.
 Tai chi can be excellent for balance and relaxation.

 In your 60s

 Typically, people accumulate more chronic conditions as they get older, and aging is a significant risk factor for cancer.
-Maintaining a high level of physical activity prevents cancers, such as postmenopausal breast cancer, colon cancer, and cancer of the womb.
+Maintaining a high level of physical activity prevents cancers such as postmenopausal breast cancer, colon cancer, and womb cancer.
 And it reduces the risk of developing chronic conditions, such as heart disease and type 2 diabetes.

 Physical activity tends to decline with age, so keep active and try to buck this trend.